tw3/ngx-currency-input-mask/README.md

 https://stackblitz.com/edit/angular-u2vcwn?file=index.html

-Of course you can also clone this project and run/edit it locally as described below.
+Of course you can also clone this project and run or edit it locally as described below.

 ## Development server